5 Days in Puglia Without a Car (An Epic Itinerary Adjustable to 7 Days)

 Optional: Locorotondo

-There’s a good chance you won’t spend the entire day in Alberobello, so you can continue to Locorotondo, considered one of the prettiest towns in Puglia (I had to skip out on it this time for various reasons).
-It’s reachable by a 15-minute bus/train ride.
+There’s a chance you won’t spend the entire day in Alberobello, so you can continue by bus to Locorotondo, considered one of the prettiest towns in Puglia.

 To get back to Bari, take the bus, though note that the last direct one leaves at approximately 5:25 PM.
-Otherwise, you’ll have to switch trains in Putignano.
-Instead of Locorotondo, you can also visit the nearby Martina Franca.
+Otherwise, you’ll have to take the train, which includes one switch.
+Instead of Locorotondo, you can also visit the nearby Martina Franca, a beautiful Baroque town I also loved.

 You can visit these two towns on your own or book a tour of Alberobello, Polignano a Mare, and Monopoli.